kshaffer/cognition/assessments.md

 Each successful video will earn one assessment point, up to a total of 18 videos.

+## Video voting

+At the beginning of Weeks 3, 4, and 5, I will post 2 or more passing videos for each core concept (with the permission of the students who created them) in the D2L forum.
+For at least two of the concepts, leave a substantive, positive comment under the video that you like best for each concept.
+For example, "[So-and-so]'s comparison of the live and studio recordings of the same song helped me understand the potential emotional impact of an unexpected rhythmic delay."
+For each concept, the video with the most positive comments will be posted to the class's Vimeo channel.
+Each student who provides substantive, positive comments for videos in at least two conceptual categories by the deadline (Tuesdays at 8am MDT) will receive one assessment point.

 ## Conceptual mapping

 We will collaboratively create a visual diagram that maps out our core concepts and their relationships.
 This diagram will include each of the core concepts for each unit, with lines drawn between concepts that are related, and a written or verbal explanation of each relationship (between one sentence and one paragraph per relationship).
 I will build one master concept map over the entirety of the course, based on your submissions.
 Each Wednesday, you will submit explanations for relationships between concepts from the previous week's study (the exact number will be posted on each week's assignment page).
 All correct explanations will receive credit, and the best explanation for each relationship will be posted to the collaborative concept map.